mstf1985/SPSMAT/README.md

 Then you need to make a copy of SPSMAT on your system by running a command on your terminal or cmd:
 >> git clone  https://github.com/siaadfilml/SPSMAT.git

-After setting paths to familiarlizing your system with SPSMAT, now you have the latest version of SPSMAT.
+Now you have the latest version of SPSMAT.

-In some systems , as the last step, open octave and type >> setenv PYTHON python3
+In some systems, as the last step, open Octave and type in >> setenv PYTHON python3

 Enjoy!